aisocietylab/hyper25/index.md

 Papers must be formatted according to the new workflow for ACM publications.
 All accepted papers will be published by ACM and will be available via the ACM Digital Library.
 At least one author of each accepted paper must register for the particular workshop and present the paper there.

 The templates and instructions are available [here](https://authors.acm.org/proceedings/production-information/taps-production-workflow).
+Use \documentclass[manuscript, review]{acmart} in the sample-sigconf-authordraft.tex file for double-column format.

 If you work with Overleaf, you can directly start with the template from [here](https://www.overleaf.com/latex/templates/acm-journals-primary-article-template/cpkjqttwbshg).
+Use \documentclass[manuscript, review]{acmart} in the sample-sigconf-authordraft.tex file for double-column format.

 # Organizers